Women in the classroom

 Building resilience against climate change

-If girls are unable to read and write, they can’t engage in climate resilience.
-How can they sign up to learn more if they can’t write their names?
+If girls were unable to read and write, they could not engage in climate resilience.
+How could they sign up to learn more if they could not write their names?

 Case studies